-To assist in providing you with the coverage you will need during your studies at RISD, we have contracted with the University Health Plan Insurance Program to offer The Student Accident and Sickness Insurance Plan.
+To assist in providing you with the coverage you will need during your studies at RISD, we have contracted with University Health Plans to offer The Student Health Insurance Plan.
 The Plan includes a local and national network of Preferred Providers, and is designed to be an affordable option.
 You can review the plan by clicking on the Brochure link in the “Benefit Information” section on the left side of this page.
 We urge you to enroll in this Plan for several reasons.

 Although many families have some form of insurance, it's important to ensure that students are adequately covered while attending school.
 All too often situations arise where a student requires medical or mental health care beyond what is available at the RISD Health Center, only to discover that their insurance covers them only in the event of an emergency or in their home geographic region.
 This frequently results in students having to take an otherwise unnecessary leave of absence from their studies to return home in order to get the treatment they need.
 In other situations, the student’s insurance plan may provide coverage in RI, but the list of providers they must choose from is extremely limited and often are not close to campus, making access a significant problem.
 RISD Health Center staff members are rarely familiar with these providers and therefore cannot assist the student with any recommendations.
 Further, coverage that is provided is often insufficient in meeting the student’s need.
 The result is an added out of pocket expense for parents who must pay privately for adequate care.